 3 Different Types of Car Wheel Damage

-If you are not sure how to identify damage to your wheels and tyres, we have listed 3 common types of wheel damage and the next steps you should take to get them repaired.
+If you are not sure how to identify damage to your wheels and tyres.
+We have listed 3 common types and the next steps you should take to get them repaired.

 Dent Damage to Alloy Wheels

-Not only can potholes cause damage to tyres, but when hit at speed, potholes can leave a large dent in your alloy wheels.
-If you have driven over a pothole by accident, it’s worthwhile checking your alloy wheels and tyres, for any signs of damage.
+Not only can potholes cause damage to tyres.
+But when hit at speed, potholes can leave a large dent in your alloy wheels.
+If you have driven over a pothole by accident.
+It is worthwhile checking your alloys and tyres, for any signs of damage.